AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/low-level-settings.md

 If you don't want AdGuard to filter particular subnets, enable this feature and specify the IP ranges in the CIDR notation (e.g. 98.51.100.14/24) in the **IP ranges excluded from filtering** section below.

+### Enable HAR writing

+This option should be enabled **only for debugging purposes**.
+If you tick the checkmark, AdGuard will create a file that contains information about all filtered HTTP requests in HAR 1.2 format.
+This file can be analyzed with the Fiddler app.
+Note that it may slow down your web browsing significantly.

 ### Add an extra space to the plain HTTP request

 Adds extra space between the HTTP method and the URL and removes space after the "Host:" field to avoid deep packet inspection.
 For instance, the request